23 Ways to Use Bone Broth Protein

 Our flavorless Natural option, as well as our monkfruit-sweetened Chocolate and Vanilla Shake versions, can easily incorporate into your favorite recipes for an added protein boost.

 1. Stirred into cold water.
-All of our flavors blend easily into water to make a cool, refreshing drink, especially post-workout.
-Or add a handful of ice and whip up a serving in the blender for a super-frothy, super-healthy shake–in fact, I named the flavors “Vanilla Shake” and “Chocolate Shake” because they taste exactly like that classic summer treat–it blew our taste-testers away, and even kids will ask for more!
+All our flavors blend easily into water to make a cool, refreshing drink, especially post-workout.
+You can also add a handful of ice and whip up a serving in the blender for a super-frothy, super-healthy shake; in fact, I named the flavors “Vanilla Shake” and “Chocolate Shake” because they taste exactly like that classic summer treat.
+It blew our taste-testers away, and even kids will ask for more!

 2. Stirred into hot water.
 Use the Chocolate Shake powder to make an extra-healthy, bone-building, gut-healthy hot cocoa, or use the Vanilla Shake powder for a delicious “blonde” version.

 3. As an elixir.
 Warm morning elixirs are a great way to start your day.
-You can blend it into coffee with ghee or coconut oil for a hot beverage with a healthy protein and fats, or if you’re the caffeine-free type, try blending the Chocolate Shake with hot water, almond milk, coconut oil, and cinnamon–delicious!
+You can blend bone broth protein into coffee with ghee or coconut oil for a hot beverage with a healthy protein and fats, or if you’re the caffeine-free type, try blending the Chocolate Shake with hot water, almond milk, coconut oil, and cinnamon.
+Delicious!